-When considering donations, it's important to make the distinction between individuals, Political Action Committees (PACs) and 527 groups.
+When considering donations, it's important to make the distinction between individuals, political action committees (PACs) and 527 groups.
 PACs are private organizations that donate or spend more than $1,000 for the purpose of influencing an election.
-If the PAC is corporate or union-based, it's only allowed to ask for money from union members, their families, shareholders or executives.
-PACs are limited to donating $5,000 to a single candidate and $15,000 to a political party per election.
+If the PAC is corporate- or union-based, it's only allowed to ask for money from union members, their families, shareholders or executives.
+PACs were limited to donating $5,000 to a single candidate and $15,000 to a national political party per federal election in 2019-2020.
 Individuals can give a maximum of $5,000 to a PAC per year.
-TV, radio and print campaign ads from PACs must include a disclaimer that clearly states who paid for the ad [source: FEC].
+TV, radio and print campaign ads from PACs must include a disclaimer that clearly states who paid for the ad [sources: FEC, FEC, FEC].

 527 groups have become increasingly popular and influential.
-They're similar to PACs, but don't donate to or work directly with a candidate's campaign.
-This distinction allows them to operate outside the control of the FEC.
-You may remember Swift Boat Veterans for Truth as having a significant impact on John Kerry's 2004 presidential campaign bid when the group challenged his military record [source: FEC].
+Similar to PACs, the term is commonly considered to refer to nonprofit political groups formed to influence policy issues and elections.
+However, the groups don't actively lobby for or against any candidate or work with candidate organizations.
+This distinction allows them to operate outside the control of the FEC [source: The Center for Public Integrity].
+You may remember the 527 group Swift Boat Veterans for Truth as having a significant negative impact on John Kerry's 2004 presidential campaign bid when the group challenged his military record [source: Center for Presidential History].

-While PACs and 527s have a financial impact, the lion's share of campaign funds comes from individual American citizens.
-For the 2008 general election, the contribution limit is $2,300 from an individual to a single candidate and $28,500 to the national party in one calendar year.
-Contribution limits increase with inflation in odd-numbered years.
+While PACs and 527s have a financial impact, the lion's share of campaign funds come from individual American citizens.
+For the 2020 general election, the contribution limit was $2,800 from an individual to a single candidate and $35,500 to the national party in one calendar year.
+Contribution limits increase with inflation in odd-numbered years [source: FEC].
 Foreign nationals are prohibited from making any contributions or spending any money on behalf of an election in the United States.
-Green card holders aren't considered foreign nationals, so they're allowed to donate under the same terms as American citizens.
+Green card holders aren't considered foreign nationals, so they're allowed to donate under the same terms as American citizens [source: FEC].

 The Federal Elections Campaign Act (FECA) of 1971 prohibits corporations and incorporated charitable organizations from giving to or spending for a candidate.
 However, PACs are a good way for corporations to dodge this law.
 If you're confused, then you're not alone.
 It seems like for every regulation in place, there's a loophole that allows groups to bypass it.